cloudera/hue/docs/designs/sql/hiveserver-ha.md

 # HiveServer HA discovery and failover

 A list of the available HiveServers [can be read](https://docs.cloudera.com/HDPDocuments/HDP3/HDP-3.1.5/fault-tolerance/content/configuring_hiveserver2_high_availability_using_zookeeper.html) from Apache Zookeeper.
-This enables dynamic configuration as well as managing fail overs.
+This enables dynamic configuration as well as managing failovers.

 ## Discovery only